Dusky lark

 The dusky lark (Pinarocorys nigricans), also known as the dusky bush lark or rufous-rumped bush lark, is a species of migratory lark in the family Alaudidae.
-It is native to the southern Afrotropics.
+It is native to southern Central Africa.

 Range

 It is found in southern Central Africa; it is a summer migrant to more southerly areas.
 Its natural habitats are dry savannah and subtropical or tropical dry lowland grassland.

 Taxonomy and systematics

 Formerly, the dusky lark was classified as belonging to the genera Alauda and Mirafra until moved to Pinarocorys.